3point14guy/browser-groovy-movie/README.md

 Groovie Movie is an app to share movie favorites and rating among friends.
 Unlike other rating systems, Groovie Movie uses ratings from people you know and whose opinions you trust.

+The first release of this app allows users to input their movies and ratings.
+This was completed in a 1 week sprint as part of a project for General Assembly.

+Future releases will 1) allow logged in users see their friend's ratings and 2) query TMDb's API to get movie info.

 The app can be found deployed here: https://3point14guy.github.io/browser-groovy-movie/

-At this stage of deployment, users can add movies to the list and add their rating for that movie.
+At this stage of deployment, users can manage their own movie list.

 User stories:
 https://user-images.githubusercontent.com/28842407/28465330-57c44efc-6df6-11e7-832a-35bc62930037.png